-Hard Times for the Shipping and Offshore Sectors in AsiaPartner and Head of International Trade & Shipping at Azmi & Associates Malaysia
+Hard Times for the Shipping and Offshore Sectors in AsiaPartner and Head of International Trade and Shipping at Azmi and Associates Malaysia

 The year 2016 ended as another painful one for the oil, gas and shipping industries in Asia.
 The travails of the industries in Asia reflect the global slump in oil, gas and shipping, which resulted from a variety of factors, the biggest being slow global economic growth.

 Owing to the decline in oil and gas prices, oil majors and contractors have been badly hit.
 From a high of $118 per barrel in June 2014, oil prices fell to below $30 and are now hovering at around $52 a barrel.
 Oil majors have started cutting costs and laying off personnel.
 The effect of the price slump has blown into a worldwide crisis with the global oil industry’s cut down in capital investment reaching $1 trillion.
 While oil prices have gradually recovered from their lows, many companies that had been affected by the prolonged slump have gone out of business.

 The oil and gas slump has had a direct effect on the offshore marine industry.
 Vessels are needed to send drilling equipment and supplies to offshore rigs, for oil transportation to onshore facilities and for oil storage in tankers.
 Additionally, workers need to be moved to and from the rigs.
 The decline in fuel prices reduced the number of rigs that could be economically operated, and the subsequent knock-on effect meant that fewer contractors and vessels were needed.